Recoskie/Fl64/docs/Examples.md

   <br /><br />

   We divide the remaining value 0.6 by B scale.
-In this example we will leave B=1 as well (no Scaling).
+In this example we will leave B=1 (no Scaling).

   <br /><br />